-Diabetes mellitus is a condition in which the pancreas no longer produces enough insulin, or the cells stop responding to the insulin that is produced.
-This results in increased levels of glucose in the blood that cannot be absorbed into the cells of the body.
+Diabetes mellitus is a condition in which the pancreas no longer produces enough insulin, or the cells stop responding to insulin in the body.
+This results in higher levels of glucose in the blood.

 - Loss of protective sensation

 Once your risk level is determined for diabetes-related foot complications, it is important to follow the guidelines for recommended diabetes foot check timeframes.